 BKKT Investors Have Opportunity To Lead Bakkt Holdings, Inc. Securities Fraud Lawsuit

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Bakkt Holdings, Inc. (NYSE: BKKT ) between March 25, 2024 and March 17, 2025, both dates inclusive (the "Class Period"), of the important June 2, 2025 lead plaintiff deadline
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Bakkt Holdings, Inc. (NYSE: BKKT ) between March 25, 2024 and March 17, 2025, both dates inclusive (the "Class Period"), of the important June 2, 2025 lead plaintiff deadline.

 So what: If you purchased Bakkt securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.